Professional Reviews

 Kaspersky Safe Kids Features

-Kaspersky Safe Kids’s web filtering feature is available on iOS, Android, Windows, and macOS, and it allows you to choose which websites your children can and can’t use.
-While you can block or whitelist specific websites, you also get access to 10+ predefined site categories (including Violence, Video Games, Profanity, Obscenity, and Adult content), which is pretty convenient.
+You can block or whitelist specific websites and also get access to 10+ predefined site categories (including Violence, Video Games, Profanity, Obscenity, and Adult content), which is pretty convenient.
 That said, other top competitors provide access to more predefined site categories — Qustodio has 25+ categories and Norton Family has 45+ categories.

-What’s more, it’s pretty neat that Kaspersky Safe Kids allows children to request access to a blocked site inside the app — some top competitors (like Qustodio) don’t have this option.
+That said, Kaspersky Safe Kids allows children to request access to a blocked site inside the app — some top competitors (like Qustodio) don’t have this option.
 I think this is convenient if you or the parental app accidentally block a safe site, as your kid won’t need to phone you to request access to it.
 However, I think Norton Family handled this better because it also allows kids to type a reason for their requests, which provides better context.

 Kaspersky Safe Kids Features